 Food Science Faculty Research

 AHN, Soohyoun –Ph.D.
 Cornell University: Food safety; detection of microbial pathogens in the food supply.
 ANDRADE, Juan - Ph.D.
 Purdue University: Research interests are focused on agriculture and food and nutrition security programs, food fortification, low-cost, point-of-use diagnostic tools for assessment, quality of food aid products, and service, experiential learning education programs.
 BARTOSHUK, Linda M. –Ph.D.
 Brown University: Sensory perception of foods, developed new measurement techniques for quantifying sensations as well as the pleasure/displeasure these sensations evoke.
 Discovered supertasters and studies the consequences of taste pathology.
-CAGAMPANG, Gloria –Ph.D.
-Purdue University: Investigation on the basic properties of rice, wheat, corn and sorghum.
-Involved with fats and oils research and instruction.
 GOODRICH-SCHNEIDER, Renée –Ph.D.
 University of Florida: Fruit juice biochemistry, microbiology and stability; novel juice processing methods; food safety issues for citrus products; bioproduction/biomodification of fruit flavors and value-added products.
 GU, Liwei –Ph.D.
 Jiangnan University (China): Chemistry and health benefits of phytonutrients; in vitro and in vivo antioxidant capacities; composition and absorption of phytochemicals and alteration by food processing; metabolism of phytonutrients and efficacy in preventing chronic diseases.
 MACINTOSH, Andrew J. –Ph.D.
 Dalhousie University (Canada): Application of food engineering principles to fermentations, including optimization of pharmaceutical production, assessment of novel substrates, waste valorization and examining phenomenon within the brewing industry.
-MONTAZERI, Naim -Foodborne and waterborne viruses; environmental transmission of pathogens; surface disinfection; microbial mitigation strategies; risk assessment; Vibrio in oysters and seawater; bacteriophages and their biotechnological applications.
-SCHNEIDER, Keith R. –Ph.D.
+MONTAZERI, Naim - Ph.D.
+Louisiana State University: Foodborne pathogens; virology; food safety; microbial mitigation strategies (food, water, and contact surface); risk assessment; bacteriophages and their biotechnological applications. –Ph.D.
 University of Florida: Activities pertinent to assuring quality, safety,and development in the retail sector of Florida.
 Specific work with pathogen reduction and food safety in seafood, meat, poultry, fruits and produce.
 SARNOSKI, Paul –Ph.D.
 Virginia Polytechnic Institute and State University: Food chemistry; chemical methods of determining food quality; flavor chemistry; seafood quality; food analysis.
-SIMS, Charles A. –Ph.D.
+SIMS, Charles –Ph.D.
 University of Arkansas: Fruit and vegetable processing; wine and juice processing; sensory and quality evaluation.
 ZHANG, Boce - Ph.D.
 University of Maryland: Research interests focus on food safety and food microbiology.
 His research integrates transcriptomics, machine learning, nanotechnology, and biointerface science to study the mechanisms of pathogen persistence.

 Food Science Faculty Located at Citrus Research and Education Center, Lake Alfred